(Photo: Getty Images)

 And that’s only one rep. It requires focus, technical ability, explosiveness, and full range of motion in the ankles, knees, hips, thoracic spine, and shoulders.
 The Bear Complex is hard.
 Really hard.

 But done correctly, the Bear Complex improves, well, everything.
 To really get to what I’m saying here, let’s specifically address what I’m not saying: yanking a too-heavy weight around, doing unfamiliar movements you don’t yet know how to do is not going to be a win for you (or anyone).
-But all athletes need to give themselves the opportunity to become technical movers capable of lifting heavier things.
+But all athletes need to allow themselves to become technical movers capable of lifting heavier things.

-This is another reason why the Bear Complex is so great: it’s highly scalable and adaptable to you and to your situation.We all need practice and repetitions to improve.
-Newer athletes can start with a lighter weights to drill the basics of the deadlift, the clean, front squat, push press and so on.
+This is another reason why the Bear Complex is so great: it’s highly scalable and adaptable to you and to your situation.
+We all need practice and repetition to improve.
+Newer athletes can start with lighter weights to drill the basics of the deadlift, the clean, front squat, push press, and so on.
 Each movement is an opportunity to ingrain these essential motor patterns and lay the foundation for the harder, heavier work to come.

 Do 3-5 rounds of 3 full repetitions at a light to medium weight.